nrwl/nx/docs/angular/tutorial/02-add-e2e-test.md

 This is not a great example of an E2E test, but it will suffice for the purposes of this tutorial.

-If you have not done so already, stop the `nx serve` command and run `nx e2e todos-e2e --watch`.
+If you have not done so already, stop the `npx nx serve` command and run `npx nx e2e todos-e2e --watch`.

 A UI will open.
 Click the button in the top right corner that says "Run all specs".
 Keep the E2E tests running.